redis/docs/content/operate/rc/changelog/april-2024.md

 ### Nano billing unit

-We added a Nano billing unit for Pro databases with a max. size of 500GB and max. throughput of 5K ops/sec.
+We added a Nano billing unit for Pro databases with a maximum size of 500GB and a maximum throughput of 5K ops/sec.
 Use it to create smaller databases for a lower cost.

 ## Enhancements